paxport/whitelister/README.md

 ## What's in the container?

 * Base Ubunto
-* HA Proxy which is kept up with systemd
+* HA Proxy which is kept up
 * docker runs a script which loops and every minute pulls down the latest haproxy.cfg from known URL
 * If the config from the URL is different from current haproxy config then a soft reload occurs